Fighting the Opioid Epidemic

 Supporting Funding for Local Communities

-Senator Casey introduced the Combating the Opioid Epidemic Act.
-This legislation will provide $45 billion to address the opioid crisis.
+Senator Casey authored the Combating the Opioid Epidemic Act to provide $45 billion to address the opioid crisis.
 More than $44 billion will go to states over 10 years to help them address the crisis, while more than $250 million will be used to fund research on addiction and pain.
 It is based on a similar provision in a Senate Republican scheme to repeal the Affordable Care Act.
 However, unlike this Republican proposal, Senator Casey’s legislation provides this funding without curtailing access to substance use treatment by decimating Medicaid and shredding coverage requirements for private insurance plans.

 Promoting Access to Treatment & Opioid Education